RyuGood0/MCScript/README.md

 # MCScript

+Work In Progress

-MCScript is an object-based programming language made to be easy to use, yet powerful.
+MCScript is a programming language designed to be easy to use, yet powerful.